-Line 31 - Other Additions to Income
+Line 32 - Other Additions to Income

-Use line 31 if any of the special circumstances below apply.
+Use line 32 if any of the special circumstances below apply.

-NOTE: If you are reporting any adjustment on line 31 or line 45, complete page 5 of your tax return, Adjustments to Arizona Gross Income, and include it with your return.
-If are not reporting any adjustment on line 31 or line 45, do not include page 5 with your return.
+NOTE: If you are reporting any adjustment on line 32, complete the schedule on page 5 of your tax return, Other Additions to Arizona Gross Income, and include it with your return.
+If you are not reporting any adjustment on line 32, do not include page 5 with your return.